Kidum Kibido

-Jean-Pierre "Kidum" Nimbona is a Burundian musician.
+Jean-Pierre "Kidum" Nimbona (born 28 October 1974) is a Burundian musical artist.
 He was named Best Male Artist of East Africa at the 2012 Kora Awards.
 He was named as an Ambassador for Peace, a position that helps to foster hope and reconciliation in East Africa.

 Early life

 Kidum, whose nickname was given to him by his mother and literally means a 20-liter jug, admits he was a very big baby.
 At age 10, his musical inspirations grew when he started playing the drums.
 Kidum formed a band in the years that followed and played all over Burundi.
 In 1995, he fled the political instability of his native land for Nairobi, Kenya, where he continued his musical career.

 Musical career

 Once in Kenya, it took Kidum 4 years to start writing his own songs.
 In 1999, Kidum recorded "Yaramenje", his first song.
 As quoted in an interview with Jim Lenskold and published in the American Media Wire Service: "I decided to go to a small studio, in a container actually...".
 The song went on to capture the attention of then president Daniel arap Moi, who recognised its potential to unite Burundi.
 Although his earlier songs were recorded in the Kirundi language - he progressed to singing in Kiswahili where his spiritual and philosophical compositions became accessible to a wider audience.
 He then added French, English and Spanish to his repertoire.
 His secular but spiritual songs range from rocking zouk to acoustic classics.

 Kidum has been well received by Canadians, who have been inviting him to perform year after year.
 In August 2014, he was invited to play the Edmonton Folk Music Festival in the City of Edmonton, province of Alberta in Canada.

 With his current BodaBoda Band, (translated as Crossing Borders) Kidum performs throughout Africa, the Middle East, Canada and soon in Europe, USA and many other places.
 His music has received positive reviews.